Taaseen-Ali/ReasonReact-Ecommerce/README.md

-# Tailwind Starter
+# ReasonReact Eccommerce

-A starter porject to play around with reason-react and tailwind
+A fully featured ecommerce website built using ReasonML, React, and Shopify.

 ## Run Project